aarontrom/friendica/view/theme/frio/README.md

 1. A Modern, mobile friendly UI with bootstrap and awesome font
 2. Try to get a new UX for friendica (e.g. use modals where it seems to be useful)
-3. Give the user a powerfull (but easy) possebillities for custimation to personalize the theme and give it a own note.
+3. Give the user a powerfull (but easy) possibilities for customization to personalize the theme and give it a own note.

 **Installation Requirements:**
 * modern Browser with JS enabled (Chrome/Chromium is recommended)